daun/statamic-mux/memory-bank/activeContext.md

 ### Architecture Overhaul

-The architecture of the addon needs some restructuring to improve maintainability and allow for future enhancements.
+The architecture of the addon is being restructured to improve maintainability and allow for future enhancements.

 - Move more logic into dedicated action classes
 - Decouple services from the Mux API client